Web3-Plurality/Plurality-Verifier/README.md

 We use the `docker-compose.yml` file to bootstrap the verifier for the basic demo.

+1. Change directory into `dapp-verifier` folder
-1. Create `.env` file from `.env-example`
+2. Create `.env` file from `.env-example`
-2. Start the application containers using following command
+3. Start the application containers using following command

 ```
 docker-compose up